- 1. PLANNING A TRIP TO PARIS

 *Latest Published Source: Bilan de l’Activité Touristique de l’Année 2015 by Paris Région

-Lines to visit these Paris attractions are guaranteed.
+Lines to visit these Paris top tourist attractions are guaranteed.
 Long lines.
-If you are planning a trip to Paris and you want to visit most of its main attractions you may find convenient to buy a Paris Museum Pass.
+If you are planning a trip to Paris and you want to visit most of these famous places in Paris you may find convenient to buy a Paris Museum Pass.

 The Paris Museum Pass offers visitors direct access to 55 of Paris top attractions and museums in Paris.
 If your time is limited and you want to visit as many Paris Tourist Places as you can, the Paris Museum Pass Skip Lines is for you.
 There are three available options: a 2-day pass, a 4 days pass or 6 days pass.
 You can purchase the Paris Museum Pass in different places like Paris airports, Paris museums included in the Paris Museum pass or dedicated kiosks.
 To avoid the hassle, we recommend purchasing this pass online.
 Your pass starts working only when you visit the first Paris attraction so you can buy it months in advance without any problem.